TusharSNagpal/ONLINE-BANKING-SYSTEM---Socket-Programming-File-Locking-System-Calls/README.md

         #MINI PROJECT : ONLINE BANKING SYSTEM
         #(using Socket Programming, System Calls, File Locking)

-PLEASE OPEN readme file in repository to execute this project in your local machine.
+PLEASE OPEN manual file in repository and follow the steps written to execute this project in your local machine.

 STRUCTURES: